krother/training_and_teaching_methods/planning/lesson_structure.md

 Once the class is warmed up, you can deliver something new to them.
 New content is usually difficult.
 It is best delivered in bite-sized chunks.
-Your most important job in this phase is not to convey as many facts as possible, but provide a structure to your subject.
+Your most important job in this phase is not to cram in as many facts as possible, but convey a structure clearly.
-Students will use this structure to organize new information on their own.
+Students will use this structure to organize information on their own.

 So, you would typically introduce a limited number of around 7 new concepts.
 Ideally, you have a good visual, a concept map where all the new concepts are shown.